-Section 338.155(6), F.S., provides that personal identifying information provided to, acquired by, or in the possession of DOT, a county, or an expressway authority for the purpose of using a credit card, charge card, or check for the prepayment of electronic toll facilities charges is exempt10 from public records requirements.
-This provision was first adopted in 1996.11
+Section 338.155(6), F.S., provides that personal identifying information provided to, acquired by, or in the possession of DOT, a county, or an expressway authority for the purpose of using a credit card, charge card, or check for the prepayment of electronic toll facilities charges is exempt from public records requirements.
+This provision was first adopted in 1996.

-Recently, DOT has expanded its use of electronic toll collection with the Toll-By-Plate video billing.
-As a consequence, the current public records exemption does not protect personal identifying information related to the method of post-payment of electronic toll facilities by Toll-By-Plate customers.
+Recently, DOT has expanded its use of electronic toll collection with the Toll-By-Plate video billing system.
+The current SunPass public records exemption does not protect the personal identifying information of Toll-By-Plate customers.
+Also, municipalities are not included in the current list of public records custodians relating to the payment and collection of tolls.